jclouds/legacy-jclouds/documentation/Reference/location-metadata-design.markdown

   * Definition of STEWARDSHIP (From www.merriam-webster.com/dictionary )
     # the office, duties, and obligations of a steward
     # the conducting, supervising, or managing of something; especially : the careful and
-responsible management of something entrusted to one's care <stewardship of natural resources>
+responsible management of something entrusted to one's care &lt;stewardship of natural resources&gt;
   * In considering responsibility to meet compliance criteria, both owner and steward (the party to which responsibility has been delegated) are subject to policy, and may be treated differently by a jurisdiction.